 Age-standardization: An age-standardized rate is a rate that would have existed if the population had the same age distribution as the selected reference population.
-The Community Health Service Area health profiles uses the 2011 Canadian standard population weights from the Ministry of Health as the reference population, and chronic disease incidence and prevalence rates have been age-standardized using the direct standardization method with five-year age groups.
+The Community Health Service Area (CHSA) health profiles uses the 2011 Canadian standard population weights provided by the BC Ministry of Health as the reference population.
+Chronic disease incidence and prevalence rates have been age-standardized using the direct standardization method with five-year age groups.

-Crude rates: These rates represent the number of cases in a specific geographic region divided by the population/population-at-risk in that region.
-Crude rates are representative of the burden of disease in the population and are not adjusted to the standard population.
+Crude rates: These rates represent the number of cases in a specific geographic region divided by the population or population-at-risk in that region.
+Crude rates represent the burden of disease in the population and are not adjusted to the standard population.

 Incidence: The number of people newly diagnosed with a condition in a population during a specific time period is called the incidence.
 Incidence is often presented as a rate – the number of people who get sick with a disease or condition divided by the number of people at risk of getting sick in a specified time frame.

-Prevalence: The total number of people with a condition in a population during a specific time period is called the prevalence.
-Prevalence differs from incidence in that it includes people who have been living with the condition for many years.
-Prevalence is often presented as a rate – the number of people living with a condition over the total population in a specified time frame.
+Prevalence: The total number of people living with a condition in a population during a specific time period is called the prevalence.
+Prevalence differs from incidence in that it includes people who have been living with the condition for one or more years.
+Prevalence is often presented as a rate – the number of people living with a condition divided by the total population in a specified time frame.

 Recent immigrant: Immigrant refers to a person who is or has ever been a landed immigrant or permanent resident in Canada.
 In the CHSA health profiles, recent immigrants are individuals who, at the time of the Canadian Census 2016 (May 10th), had immigrated to Canada within the past five years.